LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

       ``CVSpilsSetEpsLinB`` is now deprecated.

-.. c:function:: int CVodeSetLSNormFactorB(void * cvode_mem, int which, realtype nrmfac)
+.. c:function:: int CVodeSetLSNormFactorB(void * cvode_mem, int which, sunrealtype nrmfac)

    The function :c:func:`CVodeSetLSNormFactor` specifies the factor to use when converting from the integrator tolerance (WRMS norm) to the linear solver